shivanshdave/2020-432/classes/class15/README.md

 - It's going to take quite a while, and I'll have to update you further at our next class.

 I also haven't gotten around to [updating the Course Notes](https://thomaselove.github.io/2020-432-book/), but I will, soon.

+## One Last Thing

+Good luck to you all in these new circumstances, and as we say around my house:

+> Now's a good time to wash your hands.